helencalderon/helenc/_posts/2020-01-12-product-manager-registration-journey.md

 company: MGP
 project: Registration process redesign
 description: Project managed the design and build of a new registration process for medical guidelines websites for healthcare professionals.
 Coded and deployed all analytics functionality.
-skills: Project management, web analytics
+skills: Project management, website tracking
 year: 2016
 img: /mgp-thumb.png
 permalink: /registration-journey-redesign/